 Zoom, video conferencing have been in popular demand by everyone in the times of lock down for working from home professionals.
 So what went wrong?
 Why do we need alternatives to Zoom?

-After the notice brought up by the Govt of India, everyone is looking for alternatives to Zoom, video conferencing service, that is more secure and respects privacy better.
+After the issue brought up by the Govt of India, everyone is looking for alternatives to Zoom, video conferencing service, that is more secure and respects privacy better.
 There are many options available in the market, paid and free, open source and closed source, each with their own pros and cons.
 Some requires you to register to use the service, others don't, while many don't require you to register to join the meeting.
 We will list some of the alternatives for the Zoom, video conferencing, so that everyone can make an educated choice to keep their work unaffected.
 Both open source and closed source applications have their pros and cons.

 Most open source alternatives can be hosted on your own server, which gives the more control on the data and privacy of users, but requires the knowledge of technical how-to for the setup and maintenance of the service.